Flyers part ways with Carter Hart, who becomes unrestricted free agent

 Philadelphia Flyers

-The Flyers plan to go into September training camp with Samuel Ersson and Ivan Fedotov forming their goaltending tandem.
+The club plans to go into September training camp with Samuel Ersson and Ivan Fedotov forming their goaltending tandem.

+Restricted free agents Egor Zamula and Bobby Brink received qualifying offers, essentially kicking off the negotiation process for their new contracts.

+The Flyers did not issue offers to prospects Mason Millman and Will Zmolek, making them unrestricted free agents along with Hart.

 Subscribe anywhere you get your podcasts: